Enuresis Causes, Symptoms, Types & Treatment Tips in Children

 - Avoiding caffeine, cola and chocolates are medically beneficial.

-- Counselling and therapies work well in improving emotional or behavioral quotient of child.
+- Counseling and therapies work well in improving emotional or behavioral quotient of a child.

 Parental help and guidance is the best remedy we can talk about in such scenarios.
 Don't scold or blame your child for this disorder.
-Eventually everyone over grows this with right age.
+Eventually, everyone overgrows this with the right age.
 So be attentive with the signs, comfort him/her to adjust and overcome.

 | Feb 12, 2019